-MATLAB 2015a is used to simulate the control system.
-Two variable inputs "shelter temperature or indoor temperature" and "ambient temperature" and one variable output ACorFC.
+MATLAB release 2015a simulates the control system for the switch between AC and FC.
+Two variable inputs, "shelter indoor temperature" and "shelter ambient temperature" and fuzzy controller output.
 A set of rules is chosen to relate the shelter temperature, ambient temperature, and fuzzy controller output.
 The combination of rule statements created is shown in Table 4.